Compressed decision problems in hyperbolic groups: Compressed words and the compressed word problem

 Again considering Example~\ref{exam-double}, we see that the size of $\calG_n$ is $O(n \log(n))$.
 (Note that we take into account the cost of writing out the indices of the variables $A_i$.)
 Thus we see that straight-line programs can achieve (essentially) exponential compression.
-The following result proves that straight-line programs can do no better; the proof follows the proof of~\cite[Lemma~1]{CLLLPPSS05}.
+The following result proves that straight-line programs can do no better; the proof follows the proof of~\cite[Lemma~1]{CLLLPPSS05}.\footnote{In \cite{CLLLPPSS05}, $|\calG|$ is defined as the sum of all lengths of right-hand sides of $\calG$.
+Note that this value is less than or equal to our value of $|\calG|$ (the bit-lengths of the right-hand sides).}

 \begin{lemma} For every straight-line program $\calG$ we have $|\eval(\calG)| \leq 3^{|\calG|/3}$. \end{lemma}

 As a convenient short-hand, we will refer to straight-line programs over $\Sigma$ as \emph{compressed words}.